bmrf/tron/README.md

     `%WMIC% computersystem where name="%computername%" set AutomaticManagedPagefile=True`

-    Use the `-spr` flag to skip this action
+    Use the `-spr` switch to skip this action

 2. **[Defraggler](https://www.piriform.com/defraggler)**: Command-line defrag tool from Piriform that's a little faster than the built-in Windows defragmenter.
 Defrag is automatically skipped if the system drive is an SSD, or if any SMART errors are detected.
-Use the `-sd` flag forces Tron to ALWAYS skip defrag
+Use the `-sd` switch to force Tron to ALWAYS skip defrag

 ## STAGE 7: Wrap-up

 *stage-specific code is in [tron.bat](https://github.com/bmrf/tron/blob/master/tron.bat)*

 1. **generate summary logs**: Generate before and after logs detailing which files were deleted and which programs were removed.
 These are placed in `<LOGPATH>\tron_summary_logs`.
-Additionally, if `-er` flag was used or `EMAIL_REPORT` variable was set, these logs will be attached to the email that is sent out
+Additionally, if `-er` switch was used or `EMAIL_REPORT` variable was set, these logs will be attached to the email that is sent out

 2. **Create restore point**: Create a post-run system restore point to mirror the one we created in Stage 0: Prep.
 Vista and up only, client OS's only, on Windows 10 does not work if the system is in any form of Safe Mode.
 See notes on System Restore in Stage 0 documentation for more information